StaphoneWizzoh/AlgoPaths/README.md

 # AlgoPaths: A Path Finding Game

-This project demonstrates various pathfinding algorithms through an interactive game environment implemented using Python's Turtle graphics library.
+This project demonstrates various pathfinding algorithms through an interactive game environment implemented using Python's Turtle graphics library with python as the main language.

 ## Overview